chandrasekarnarayana/night_sky/README.md

 - Cities: `night_sky/data/cities.csv`.

 You can supply a custom CSV (id,name,ra_deg,dec_deg,mag) via the catalog selector or place a plugin in `~/.night_sky/plugins/` to add data/overlays.

+### Scientific assumptions
+- Default ephemerides are accurate for general use; enable “High-accuracy ephemerides” to download a JPL DE kernel for more precise Sun/Moon/planet positions.
+- Refraction and light-pollution controls are first-order approximations; aberration/precession toggles are available in advanced controls.

 ## Headless smoke test
 ```bash